bsarsgard/GodotFirebaseWiki/Authentication-and-User-Management.md

 Firebase.Auth.send_password_reset_email(email)
 ```

 This function is used to send a password reset email to a user.
 The function requires the email of the user who needs to be reset.
-It generates the password_reset_body and inserts all the correct data.
+It generates the password_reset_body request and inserts all the correct data.

 ```gdscript
 var password_reset_body = {